Queensland Tertiary Admissions Centre

 Humanities and social sciences

-The Bachelor of Arts is UQ’s largest program with over 45 majors on offer, giving students the opportunity to explore the subjects they love across the humanities, arts, social sciences and languages.
-The Bachelor of Arts gives st […]
+The Bachelor of Arts (BA) is UQ’s largest degree with over 45 majors on offer, giving students the opportunity to explore the subjects they love across the humanities, arts, social sciences and languages.
+BA students develop skill […]

 Full time Part time